SP5GW/RF_Power_Measurement_Rig/README.md

 For the novice user it might be surprising that when transceiver is in LSB/USB mode and PTT button is pressed, there is practically no signal present at the output of the transceiver unless one starts speaking or better whistling.
 To obtain results, which can be interpreted the transceiver shall be set into CW mode.
 As soon as the straight key is pressed the power of clean carrier sine wave dispating on dummy laod can be measured.

+## Acknowledgments

+Special thanks to Zygmunt (Zygi) Szumski, SP5ELA for lots of relevant technical comments and editorial support!

+Otwock, August 2024

 ## References